-Sometimes you just have to roll with the selections of that flash 45mobile, the Random Jukebox, and today it’s landed on the perennial favourite Echo Beach, a graceful, gorgeous, wistful pop tune guaranteed to whisk you far away in time.
+Sometimes you just have to roll with the selections of that Random Jukebox, and today it’s landed on the perennial favourite Echo Beach, a graceful, gorgeous, wistful pop tune guaranteed to whisk you far away in time.

 Compared often and inaccurately to the B-52’s because of the duopoly of female voices — or Blondie, thanks to a strong keyboard-driven New Wave sound — Canadian sextet Martha and the Muffins offered melodic art pop with a refreshing lack of focus on style.
 A pre-Smiths Smiths if you like, though considerably less photogenic to boot.

 The Muffins’ quietly ironic tunes were distinctive, but they didn’t necessarily rely on a single bold signature, preferring teamwork and varied arrangements to flashy musicianship.
 Some would find their understated songs bland; others would call them deliciously subtle.

 The band’s relaxed attitude stemmed from the fact that they weren’t really aiming for the big time in the first place.
 When Toronto guitarist Mark Gane and two fellow students at the Ontario College of Art got together in early 1977, they had an equal balance of ideas and technical inexperience.
 In due time the other two departed and brother Tim Gane (drums), Carl Finkle (bass), Andy Hass (saxophone) joined, headed by the twin set Marthas on vocal and keyboard-sharing duties; Martha Johnson and Martha Ladly, almost a decade apart in age* but bonded by their weaving of curlicued melodies around the band’s angular, Talking Heads influenced dance numbers.
 It just all seemed to work.